 Retention of your South African Citizenship

-Any South African born national, who intends to take up a second or third nationality through naturalization, has to apply to retain his/her South African citizenship.
+Any South African-born national who intends to take up a second or third nationality through naturalisation has to apply to retain his/her South African citizenship.
 It is crucial that this retention application must be done before the application for the second nationality is lodged.

 Failure to do so can result in the automatic loss of citizenship status.
 In such cases, South African permanent residence status is normally kept, and the South African nationality can be re-instated after residence in SA for 12 months or more.

-If a person does decide to return to South Africa and lost his/her South African citizenship, it involves a lengthy process, with a lot of administrative hassle, to re-instate the South African citizenship.
-Fortunately, it is possible to re-instate your South African Citizenship (provided you were born a SA national), should you have lost it by inaction or due to being uninformed about the required process of retaining one’s South African nationality.
+If a person does decide to return to South Africa and lost his/her SA citizenship, it involves a lengthy process, with a lot of administrative hassle, to re-instate it.
+Fortunately, it is possible to re-instate your South African Citizenship (provided you were born an SA national), should you have lost it by inaction or due to being uninformed about the required process of retaining one’s South African nationality.
 Breytenbachs Immigration Consultants will be able to assist.

-South African naturalized citizens, who fail to apply for the retention of their South African nationality status before taking up another nationality through naturalization, normally lose their SA nationality status.
+South African naturalized citizens who fail to apply for the retention of their South African nationality status before taking up another nationality through naturalisation normally lose their SA nationality status.
 If they want to re-obtain SA nationality status, they will have to do so following an immigration route.

 Breytenbachs, therefore, highly recommend that clients protect their SA citizenship before applying for another nationality.
-To protect it from the outset can prevent a lot of administration and hassle for the future, should a person’s circumstances change, and he or she decides to move back to South Africa.
+Protecting it from the outset can prevent a lot of administration and hassle in the future, should a person’s circumstances change and he or she decides to move back to South Africa.

 How Breytenbachs Immigration can help you

 Breytenbachs Immigration Consultants have highly trained and experienced consultants dealing with our SA immigration and citizenship matters.
-Please feel free to contact them for assistance with your case, or to help you plan your route to South African citizenship.
+Please feel free to contact us for assistance with your case or to help you plan your route to citizenship.